-(Newark, NJ) - The potential for developing heat-related illness greatly increases as our state experiences prolonged bouts of excessive heat and humidity.
-Although residents go about their daily routines regardless of the unbearable heat, the poison control center warns that high heat and humidity can kill when the body is unable to regulate an extremely high internal temperature.
+(New Jersey) - Although most residents go about their daily routines regardless of the unbearable summer heat, the state's poison control center warns that high heat and humidity can kill when the body is unable to regulate a high internal temperature.
+Prevent heat-related illnesses by staying cool, hydrated, and out of direct sun during the day.